-Physician Assistant, New Orleans
+Physician Assistant, New Orleans, LA

 Please introduce yourself.
 Who are you and what is your job/career?